erikvanzijst/scala_tlsproxy/README.md

 new TlsProxy(3128).run()
 ```

-The `run()` does not create any threads and run the entire proxy on the
+The `run()` method does not create any threads and runs the entire proxy on
-calling thread.
+the calling thread.
 It does not return.

 To move it to the background, pass it to a `Thread` or `Executor`: